-The School is an equal opportunities employer.
+The School is an equal opportunities employer and is committed to creating a diverse and inclusive workplace.
 Full and fair consideration is given to job applications from disabled persons and due consideration is given to their training and employment needs.